expresso-php/expresso-php/README.md

 ### Database credentials
 This is for development !!

-* User: drupal
+* User: phpexpresso
-* Password: drupal
+* Password: phpexpresso
-* Database: drupal
+* Database: phpexpresso

 ### MySQL and PhpMyAdmin credentials
 The port of PhpMyAdmin is 8181, access PhpMyAdmin by going to http://localhost:8181.